 Please note: The combined BC Driver's Licence and Services Card is considered one piece of ID.

 Yes.
-Mail ballot voting is available for resident electors and non-resident property electors in the CSRD.
-Voters need to sign up to receive a mail ballot using this online form.
+Mail ballot voting was available for resident electors and non-resident property electors in the CSRD.

 Please note: once you request a mail ballot, you will not be issued another ballot.